repoze/repoze.what/docs/source/index.rst

 .. attention::
-    If you think you have found a security vulnerability, please get in touch with the author as soon as possible via email at ``me#gustavonarea , net`` (replacing those invalid characters with the right ones).
+    If you think you have found a security vulnerability, please get in touch with the author as soon as possible via email at ``me#gustavonarea , net`` (replace those invalid characters with the right ones).

 Contents
 ========